What Game Theory Teaches Us About Sustainability and Economics

 The concept of cooperative strategies within Game Theory suggests that players who share resources and support each other’s survival can achieve better outcomes in the long run.
 For example, when industries within an economy collaborate to share sustainable practices or exchange resources, they create a resilient system where all parties benefit.
 This approach challenges traditional zero-sum thinking and promotes positive-sum outcomes where each participant contributes to a stable, healthy environment that supports everyone’s long-term well-being.

-Two people on a boat one of whom is wearing a vest that says eagle creek
+Two people on a boat one of whom is wearing a vest that says wild cats

 Embracing Diverse Resources and Economic Choices for Resilience